SairajMN/AutoCrowd/sponsors/PAYPALUSD.md

 - Validates address format, balance sufficiency, and network connectivity
 - Provides step-by-step guidance for wallet setup and funding
 - Generates personalized onboarding flows for new users
-- Supports progressive enhancement based on wallet capabilities
+- Supports progressive enhancement Ethereumd on wallet capabilities

 **Technical Parameters**:
 - `walletAddress`: Address to validate and prepare